 In other words, a mouse model with a specific disease provides a research “stand-in” for a human patient.
 Scientists are able to conduct experiments in mice with specific diseases that would be impossible in humans.

 At The Jackson Laboratory in Bar Harbor, Maine, where Alström Syndrome International researches the disease, scientists created an Alström Syndrome mouse through genetic engineering.
-The mouse (nicknamed Carl Henry after the doctor who discovered the Syndrome; Dr. Carl Henry Alström) allows researchers to
+The mouse (nicknamed Carl Henry after the doctor who discovered the Syndrome; Dr. Carl Henry Alström) allows researchers to study the mysterious workings of the disease and, hopefully, find therapies for treatment, and one day a cure.

 Social Security Administration Recognizes Alström Syndrome